What Is Software Testing?

 National Grid, an East Coast power distribution company, only tested its new ERP system in best-case conditions.
 After Hurricane Sandy struck in 2012, the software revealed its inability to coordinate with hundreds of external utility vendors needed for power restoration.
 As a result, National Grid sued system integrator Wipro for $75 million but ultimately lost $585 million due to failed implementation.

-By addressing poor design choices, performance issues, and architectural flaws from the beginning, software development companies can save millions of dollars per year and increase their market share.
+By addressing poor design choices, performance issues, and architectural flaws from the beginning, software development companies can save millions of dollars annually and increase their market share.

 Benefits